 Dogs are awesome animals and best friends to many humans.
 They are also great photography models and it is a lot of fun taking pictures of those furry creatures.
-I therefore am more than happy to share 5 awesome dog photography tricks you need to know.
+I, therefore, am more than happy to share 5 awesome dog photography tricks you need to know.
 All you need is a dog or two.
-In case you want to dive straight into the video use the following link.
+In case you want to dive straight into the video using the following link.

 Table of content

 - Show the power of the animal